 Throughout your time at MIT, you will have access to numerous resources to help you design your visions for meaningful career paths and prepare for the future.
-Ideas for paths you may wish to pursue will come from many sources, and you are encouraged to develop your thoughts by talking with people on campus, such as your lecturers and careers staff, who are here to help you.
+Ideas for paths you may wish to pursue will come from many sources, and you are encouraged to develop your thoughts by talking with people on campus who are here to help you.